 Émile Parisien Quartet at A-Trane

 Last night I saw the Émile Parisien Quartet perform at A-Trane.
-It was incredible!!!
+It was incredible!!
 The 9 pm performance was fully booked, but I got a ticket for an earlier session.
 What’s even better, I was invited to take a closer seat only a few feet from the musicians!
-Watching them perform was as exciting as listening to their music.
+Watching them perform was almost as exciting as listening to their music.

 French saxophonist and composer Émile Parisien is a phenomenon who “lives every moment of his music and makes it dance”.
 His talented quartet includes:

 - Émile Parisien – Soprano and Alto Saxophone